-- SIMPL4ALL is a project. - SIMPL4ALL is an inclusive approach.
+- SIMPL4ALL is a project.

+- SIMPL4ALL is an inclusive approach.

+- SIMPL4all is also a tool for making information easy to understand.

-The main aim of the international project Tools for an Inclusive Learning Mediation: Promoting inclusive learning (Simpl4ALL) is to develop a baseline and methodology for a simplified language version.
+The main aim of the international project Tools for an Inclusive Learning Mediation: Promoting Inclusive Learning (Simpl4ALL) is to develop a baseline and methodology for a simplified language version.

-We could consider SIMPL4ALL language version as an intermediate level of difficulty between Plain Language and Easy Language.

-You can read about the two concepts we mention here in chapters 2.
-Methodology and 7.
+We could consider the SIMPL4ALL language version as an intermediate difficulty level between Plain Language and Easy Language.
+You can read about the two concepts we mention here in Chapter 2.
+Methodology and 8.
 Terminology and Glossary.

-The SIMPL4ALL Language is intended for all people.
+The SIMPL4ALL Language is for all people.
 SIMPLE FOR ALL.
 It is a highly inclusive approach to making information accessible to all people.
 In SIMPL4ALL Language, all the materials we use for information can be made easier.